friedrith/node-wifi/README.md

 * Connect for linux | mac | windows
 * Scan for linux | mac | windows
-* List the current wifi connections for linux | mac
+* List the current wifi connections for linux | mac | windows
-* Disconnect for linux
+* Disconnect for linux | windows

 > As everything with hardware dependency, weird behaviors may happen depending of your configuration.
 You should never hesitate to notify us about a specificity of your OS/Hardware/Wifi card/whatever.